nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 Description:
 All Church weapons have a flat C across all parameters, including durability.
 Against non-Servants, they behave like your average C-ranked Mystic Codes, with varying functions that are dependent on each weapon’s design.

+**This weaspon can be broken.
+Once broken, it cannot be repaired or reissued unless it has been taken back to NHE HQ.**

 An additional functionality is unlocked when certain conditions are met:
 - the Church operator has the reinforcement skill at `rank A`